 - Step 3: Gather your documents beforehand and have them ready

 - Step 4: Create your online Express Entry profile

-You may be interested in learning more about the top three ways you can apply for permanent residency here.
-While you wait for your application to be evaluated, find out more about the Canada visa processing times.
+You may be interested in learning more about the top three ways to apply for permanent residency here.
+Then, while you wait for your application to be evaluated, find out more about the Canada visa processing times.

 Immigrating needn't be hard with the right guidance and experts on your side.
-If you're still uncertain about the way forward, feel free to get in touch with one of our Regulated Canadian Immigration Consultants (RCICs) for the necessary support for your immigration journey today.
+However, if you're still uncertain about the way forward, contact one of our Regulated Canadian Immigration Consultants (RCICs) for the necessary support for your immigration journey today.